juanmomon/datasciencecoursera/README.md

 # datasciencecoursera
-requirement for"'The Data Scientist's Toolbox"
+requirement for "The Data Scientist's Toolbox"